 That night Randy and I dined on steak and lobster.
 Everything was delicious.
 Before dessert, my husband presented me with a mauve-colored jewelry box.
-I opened it to find a beautiful ring with diamonds all around to celebrate our 20 years together.
+I opened it to find a beautiful ring to celebrate our 20 years together.
 I slipped it on my finger.

 I had no idea my husband had gone to all this trouble to make this night so special.
 We’d only been to this restaurant once before.
-I remember telling Randy we had to come back.
-This place was too cool not to go every year.
+I told Randy we had to come back.
+This place was too cool not to visit every year.
 We should bring our boys.
 Randy agreed.

 At that moment Joseph appeared with a small chocolate cake inscribed with “Happy Anniversary” in gold letters.
 A sparkler lit the top.

 I blew out the flame thinking what a perfect end to a perfect evening.
 When we realized we couldn’t finish it all, Joseph took the cake away.
 He returned with it in a small gold cardboard box.
 “You can’t leave this behind,” he said with a wink.

 We thanked him, vowing to return.
 Maybe we’d see him again.